News Security

 The UAE saw a 28% drop in traffic on July 17 following a submarine cable cut that disrupted multiple ISPs.
 In Egypt, a fire at a major telecom facility crippled national connectivity, while Sudan, Syria, Iraq, and Afghanistan experienced government-directed Internet blackouts coinciding with sensitive political or security events.

-Elsewhere, Tanzania’s nationwide power outage caused steep traffic declines, and Yemen suffered from a targeted cyberattack that briefly isolated local networks from the global Internet.
+Elsewhere, Tanzania’s nationwide power outage led to steep declines in traffic, and Yemen suffered targeted cyberattack that briefly isolated local networks from the global Internet.

 A Global Pattern of Vulnerabilities